The Matrix 4 is coming, so let's resurrect memories of the original Keanu classic

-More than twenty years later, The Matrix 4 (properly titled The Matrix: Resurrections) is bringing eye-popping cyberpunk action back to the screen.
-It's out in December and the trailer for the 2021 reboot drops this week, although you can see a trippy personalized preview now.
+More than 20 years later, The Matrix 4 (properly titled The Matrix: Resurrections) is bringing eye-popping cyberpunk action back to the screen.
+It's out in December and the trailer for the 2021 reboot dropped this week.

 With The Matrix 4 imminent, we asked sci-fi fans among the global CNET crew to share their memories of the Wachowskis' Oscar-winning, franchise-starting original.
 In your playground, college dorm or family home, was The Matrix a groundbreaking instant classic or a pretentious cyberpunk snooze?